wso2/docs-choreo-dev/en/docs/rest-api.md

 Designing a REST API is the process of declaring the resources, the appropriate HTTP verbs, paths, and input (request) and output (response) data formats to showcase the capabilities of the API.
 Designing an API based on a standard helps to do the design well and provide a consistent experience to the users of your API.
 [The Open API Specification](https://github.com/OAI/OpenAPI-Specification) is the most widely used standard for declaring HTTP/REST APIs.
 The design of an API is a crucial factor that determines the usability and the value of the API.
 A well-designed API is easily adopted and thereby is profitable.

 Choreo’s low-code editor allows developers to design (and develop) high-quality REST APIs with ease.
-To start designing a REST API in Choreo, you must create a REST API component.
-Developers can choose to design the REST API from scratch by manually specifying the resources, the HTTP verbs, paths, and other required elements.
-The road map of Choreo also includes the capability to design a REST API by importing an OpenAPI document, which will be available soon.
+To design a REST API in Choreo, you must create a REST API component.
+You can design a REST API from scratch by manually specifying the resources, the HTTP verbs, paths, and other required elements.
+The Choreo roadmap also includes the capability to design a REST API by importing an OpenAPI document, which will be available soon.

 ![Add resource](assets/img/rest-apis/add-resource.png){.cInlineImage-full}